Full-time formal apprenticeship designed to equip the next generation

 Can live in the Auburn/Opelika area for the duration of the residency.

-Meet admission requirements for Christ Our Redeemer Seminary and any additional requirements of the partnering congregation.
+Meet admission requirements for Christ Our Redeemer Seminary and any additional requirements of the partnering church or ministry.

 • Program Structure